lyze/posh-git-sh/README.md

 Installation Instructions
 =========================
 1. Copy this file to somewhere (e.g. `~/git-prompt.sh`).
-2. Add the following line to your `.bashrc`:
+2. Add the following line to your `.bashrc` for most version of linux and unix, however if you are using a MAC your changes need to be in ~/.bash_profile:

         source ~/git-prompt.sh